Classification of Thracian: Ancient Greek

-Scholars have pointed out that the suffixes of the few surviving Thracian words betray Greek linguistic features.
+Scholars have pointed out that the suffixes of the few surviving Thracian words have Greek linguistic features.
 Indeed, nearly all known Thracian personal names and toponyms are Greek.
 There are also many close cognates between Thracian and ancient Greek.

 According to archaeologists Ioannis Liritzis and Gregory N. Tsokas, the Thracians spoke the Greek language with particular idioms, solecisms and barbarisms.
 Linguist Nikolaos P. Andriotes considered Thracian to be a sister language to ancient Greek.
 Historian Anna Avramea considered that the Thracian language was related to Greek as well, but that it was later alienated.

 Sorin Mihai Olteanu, a Romanian linguist and Thracologist, proposed that the Thracian (as well as the Dacian) language was a centum language in its earlier period, and developed satem features over time.
 One of the arguments for this idea is that there are many close cognates between Thracian and Ancient Greek.
 There are also substratum words in the Romanian language that are cited as evidence of the genetic relationship of the Thracian language to ancient Greek.
 The Greek language itself may be grouped with the Phrygian language and Armenian language, both of which have been grouped with Thracian (see: Graeco-Phrygian, Graeco-Armenian and the section "Thraco-Phrygian or Thraco-Armenian hypothesis" above.